aojanzen/aojanzen.github.io/blog/html/_sources/2022/05/28/passivereconnaissanceoverview.rst.txt

   data thefts is by far the most common way of getting into networks.
 Tools:
   HaveIBeenPwned, Breach-Parse, WeLeakInfo

-Passive reconnaissance means gathering information that is already available on the internet, whereas active scanning begins with scanning of hosts.
 Today, in external pentests it is most of the time not possible to just scan for vulnerabilities and exploit one to get into a network, therefore scanning and enumeration are extremely important, especially looking for breached data.
 The better you are at information gathering, the more successful you are going to